0101011/0101011/README.md

 <br/>

-Hi there!
-I'm a Technical Writer, Product Manager, and Blog Author with a passion for simplifying complex technical concepts.
-I have a knack for breaking down intricate topics into easily understandable and engaging content.
+Hi,I'm a Technical Writer, Product Manager, and Blog Author.
+I occassionaly post here outside of my job.
+Interests are deep learning and NLP mostly with occassional leaps and bounds into adjacent topics.

 ## 💼 Projects